Women love warriors

 It sounds simple.
 Until you ask what we should be teaching them.
 The problem is that too many women are of the opinion that we should focus on the soft side, by teaching men they should behave in more feminine ways.
 These women are projecting their own experiences, instead of truly understanding men.
 In essence, they teach boys to not 'climb the tree', and quell their sexual desires or ambitions, because they are 'bad'.

 The effect so far has been that in all (!)
 56 most developed countries in the world, men are lagging behind in education and employment, adding to the insecurity.
-Our teachings of 'quelling' what it means to be a man, the 'hard' side if you will, are having the opposite effect, as the numbers clearly show.
+Our teachings of 'quelling' what it means to be a man, the 'hard' side if you will, are having the opposite effect, as the numbers show overwhelmingly.
 Many men are now 'nice' men, who constantly seek the approval of women and who are afraid to speak out because they have been taught this is wrong behavior.
 And too many turn toxic.

 The narrative these days is that toxicity is caused by 'porn' or 'locker room talk'.
 I'd argue that this is not the cause, but the effect.
 It's psychology 101: toxicity (or docile behavior for that matter) is never the reason, it's always the outcome of low confidence.
 In other words, that narrative fights symptoms only, not the cause.

 In practice, this narrative means we deny what men are: men are driven by their hormones to compete and climb those proverbial trees.
 We need to fall out to learn.
 We get endorphins from that, as nature intended.
-If you're a woman and you just felt a shiver from me saying that.. that's not a very good sign.
+If you're a woman and you just felt a shiver from me saying that... that's not a very good sign.
 You cannot just teach your way out of millions of years of evolution.
 And, as I'll argue later, nor should you.

 Plus, the result of this quelling of men's nature is ever lower confidence.
 That doesn't have to lead to toxicity per se.
 Thank the heavens it doesn't.
 But it always, without fail, leads to a decline in attraction.
 I know dozens of men who have adapted to this modern age, and who are deeply unhappy because they can't get a date, and suffer mental breakdowns without knowing the cause.
 I've even been there myself.